uchida-takumi/my_simple_mecab/README.md

 # build
 make docker-build

-# run echo
+# run example
-make docker-run-echo
+make docker-run-example

 # run docker image and login to the container on the bash.
 make docker-run-bash